Category: Blog, Android, iOS, QA

 The situation when one PR has been split into multiple ones may be very confusing to your reviewers.
 It’s likely to introduce some complications.
 For example, a bug found in one PR is fixed in the next one.
 Or the commits have not been partitioned correctly and some code is missing in the PR.

-In order to make the process more efficient, you can:
+To make the process more efficient, you can:

 • Introduce your reviewer proactively to how to review the PRs